US Destroyer Shoots Down Drones As Attacks Hit Red Sea Shipping

-Huthi rebels -- who said they targeted two of the ships -- launched a series of drones and missiles toward Israel in recent weeks and seized a cargo vessel last month, but the latest attacks mark a significant escalation in the threat to shipping in the area.
+Yemen's Iran-backed Huthi rebels, who said they targeted two of the ships, launched a series of drones and missiles toward Israel in recent weeks and seized a cargo vessel last month, but the latest attacks mark a significant escalation in the threat to shipping in the area.

 "Today, there were four attacks against three separate commercial vessels operating in international waters in the southern Red Sea," CENTCOM said in a statement.